Redefining Profit: Exploring Comprehensive Metrics for Business Success with OKR Software Solutions

 5. Psychological Profit: Prioritizing Well-being

 To assess psychological profit, companies can measure employee satisfaction through surveys, monitor absenteeism rates, and analyze the utilization of wellness programs.
-Evaluating how mental health initiatives affect morale and engagement is crucial for understanding their impact.
+Evaluating how mental health initiatives affect morale and engagement is crucial for understanding their impact, using goal tracking systems to monitor progress.

 6. Ethical Profit: Building a Moral Foundation